-From Triple A to the World Series: Yasiel Puig's redemption story
+From Triple-A to the World Series: Yasiel Puig's redemption story

 "Andrew's basic message was to go down and play hard, be a good teammate and give them a reason to bring me back," Puig said.
 "I had to earn it."

 In Oklahoma City, Puig's job was to listen, learn and earn his way back to the major leagues.
-Manager Bill Hasselman was working directly with the player, then filing daily reports back to the Dodgers.
+Manager Bill Haselman was working directly with the player, then filing daily reports back to the Dodgers.

-"He came down wanting to work and wanting to learn," Hasselman said.
+"He came down wanting to work and wanting to learn," Haselman said.
 "So every time he did something that was just not the way it's supposed to be done, I would take him aside and talk to him face to face.
 I think he was dying to have that kind of interaction."

 A minor league clubhouse is far more conducive to those kinds of talks than a big league club.
 There's maybe one or two reporters around.
 The Dodgers catered meals before and after games, so most players ate together and hung out together in the clubhouse.